The Fly Bench LogoThe Fly Bench Logo

 Overview

-A classic dry fly with a peacock body, white hackle at the front, brown hackle at the rear, and split tail.
-The double hackle creates buoyancy, while the peacock body adds natural iridescence.
-Often used as a searching or attractor dry.
+Classic dry fly pattern dating back to the early 1930s featuring peacock body, white hackle at the front, brown hackle at the rear, and split tail.
+The double hackle creates exceptional buoyancy while the peacock body adds natural iridescence that attracts fish.
+Often used as a searching or attractor dry when no specific hatch is present.
+The contrasting hackle colors make it highly visible to both fish and angler.

 Pattern Characteristics